Council meetings will take place via Zoom.

 South Hams District Council are offering a hotline number for residents needing help and support during the Coronavirus outbreak.
 The number, which will be open from 9am. until 5pm, Monday to Friday, will be answered by the Community Co-ordination Team at the Council.
 Outside of these hours an answerphone service will be available.
 The team can help people with a wide range of queries, such as where to get additional help and support, as well as putting residents in touch with their nearest community support group.
 The hotline is intended for people who can’t access the information and support available through the council’s websites or social media.
 The Community Support number for The South Hams is 01803 861297.
 There is more information on their website - please click here.

 Devon County Council Covid19 Emergency Helpline - 0345 155 1011 – social care help, voluntary assistance via the Government schemes and DCC network, also problems with the Government food parcels via this number

 Local Shops and Support

-Please note that shops are now starting to open to customers again.
+Please note that some shops are having to close or are offering a limited service.
 Please do let us know if any of the details below require updating as things are changing daily!